 2. Following the evidence

-The UK is fortunate to have some of the best universities and researchers undertaking cutting edge research into social care, and specifically the best ways to support unpaid carers.
+The UK is fortunate to have some of the best universities and researchers undertaking cutting-edge research into social care.
+Specifically, the best ways to support unpaid carers.

 3. Working with and learning from others

 At Mobilise, we're keen to learn from others who are already supporting carers.
 That's why we are working with over 20 Local Authorities, NHS Trusts and Local Carer Support Organisations across the UK to bring accessible, light-touch carer support to those looking after loved ones.